W:

 Whole-farm insurance: An approach to insurance in which the guarantee would be based on the revenue from the producer’s entire operation or a subset of designated commodities so as to provide a more comprehensive approach to managing whole-farm risk than the current crop-by-crop approach.
 See Adjusted Gross Revenue (AGR).

-Whole-farm planning: conservation, family-oriented approach to farm management with the goal of allowing producers to manage biologically complex farming systems in a profitable manner.
+Whole-farm planning: A conservation, family-oriented approach to farm management with the goal of allowing producers to manage biologically complex farming systems in a profitable manner.
 Using management system theories used by other businesses, it encourages producers to set explicit goals for their operation; carefully examine and assess all the resources (cultural, financial, and natural) available for meeting their goals; develop short- and long-term plans to meet their goals; make decisions on a daily basis that support their goals; and monitor their progress toward meeting goals.

 Whole-Herd Buyout Program: See Milk Production Termination Program.